 He added: “Where it is unavoidable, businesses should ensure there is training, and clear guidelines to be followed.
 Our research shows many employees are not knowledgeable on the multitude of ways their devices can be infected with viruses and malware… and those who thought they were ‘very knowledgeable’ frequently gave the wrong answer when questioned!”

 If you want to ensure the safety of your company’s data, and minimise the risk of a security breach, make cyber security training a priority, and ensure all of your systems are accessed remotely via a secure virtual private network (VPN).
+This is especially important if your employees are using their own devices.

 Has your business ever suffered a cyber security scare?
 Let us know in the comments below…